 Hibu promises to get your site on page one of a Google search for your business in your town.
 They keep their promise but as SEO experts we can spill the beans on that.
 To get a business on the first page for a single keyword isn’t that difficult and shouldn’t be that expensive.
 It’s certainly not something you need to pay $100.00 a month for in perpetuity.
 What about the next town over?
-Your out of luck, Hibu will not get your site ranked there.
+You’re out of luck, Hibu will not get your site ranked there.

 To compete online you need to optimize the website with the right keywords, meta tags and good quality content.
-While Hibu SEO efforts have improved marginally in recent times, their sites still can have a little optimization.
+While Hibu SEO efforts have improved marginally in recent times, their sites still have little on-site optimization.
 There are many gaps which aren’t filled, such as no or incorrect image alt tags, SEO site maps, or poorly used heading tags.

 You’re simply “renting” your web properties

 We keep referring to “your site”.
 It’s actually Hibu’s site that they’re renting to you.
 Where most people’s frustration with Hibu stems from is the fact that in many cases they hold their customers web properties for ransom.
 If you decide to end your contract with Hibu, you won’t have a lot to show for it.